MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 ## 3: Write code to create the database

 Create a Python file named *provision_db.py* with the following code.
 The comments explain the details.
+In particular, specify environment variables for `AZURE_SUBSCRIPTION_ID` and `PUBLIC_IP_ADDRESS`, the latter is your workstation's IP address for this sample to run.
+You can use [WhatsIsMyIPorg](https://www.whatsmyip.org/) to find your IP address.

 :::code language="python" source="~/../python-sdk-docs-examples/db/provision_db.py":::

-You must create an environment variable named `PUBLIC_IP_ADDRESS` with your workstation's IP address for this sample to run.

 [!INCLUDE [cli-auth-note](../../includes/cli-auth-note.md)]